minio/docs/source/object-retention/bucket-versioning.rst

 The following :mc:`mc` commands operate on ``DeleteMarkers`` or versioned
 objects:

-- Use :mc-cmd-option:`mc ls versions` to view all versions of an object, including delete markers.
+- Use :mc-cmd:`mc ls --versions` to view all versions of an object, including delete markers.

-- Use :mc-cmd-option:`mc cp --version-id=UUID ... <mc cp version-id>` to
+- Use :mc-cmd:`mc cp --version-id=UUID ... <mc cp version-id>` to
   retrieve the version of the "deleted" object with matching ``UUID``.

-- Use :mc-cmd-option:`mc rm --version-id=UUID ... <mc rm version-id>` to delete
+- Use :mc-cmd:`mc rm --version-id=UUID ... <mc rm version-id>` to delete
   the version of the object with matching ``UUID``.

-- Use :mc-cmd-option:`mc rm versions` to delete *all* versions of an object.
+- Use :mc-cmd:`mc rm --versions` to delete *all* versions of an object.

 Tutorials
 ---------